-Insurance agents, including career agents, who sell the products of a single life insurance company, and independent agents, who represent several insurers, account for 40 percent of annuity sales in 2016.
+Insurance agents, including career agents, who sell the products of a single life insurance company, and independent agents, who represent several insurers, accounted for 37 percent of annuity sales in 2017.
 State and federal regulators require sellers of variable annuities to register with the Financial Industry Regulatory Authority (FINRA) and the Securities and Exchange Commission.

 Worksite marketing is the selling of voluntary (employee-paid) insurance and financial products at the worksite.
 The products may be on either an individual or group platform and are usually paid through periodic payroll deductions.Worksite sales of life and health insurance totaled $6.89 billion in 2014, up about 3.7 percent from 2013.

 Risk sharing is not new.
 Various kinds of insurance enterprises have existed on and off for many centuries.
 The first U.S. insurance plans were organized around membership in an organization.
 In 1736 the Friendly Society, operating under a Royal Charter from England, was formed as a mutual company in South Carolina.
 It covered the fire losses of its members, who contributed directly to a fund that paid claims.
 However, the Friendly Society’s existence was short-lived.
 It was dissolved six years later after a fire in Charleston destroyed hundreds of buildings.

 Benjamin Franklin set up the first successful U.S. insurance company whose policies could be purchased by the public.
 Established in Philadelphia initially for the benefit of members of the Union Fire Company, its members voted to open it up to citizens outside of the organization after it had been in operation for a year or so.